Justin Chinyanta

 Justin Chinyanta is a prominent African investment banker from Zambia.
-He is the chairman and chief executive officer of Loita Holdings Corporation Africa ("the Loita Group"), parent company of pan-African investment banking corporation Loita Capital Partners International, pan-African financial ICT firm Fintech International, and Loita Transaction Services, the pan African switching and electronic funds solutions company.
+He is the chairman and chief executive officer of Loita Holdings Corporation Africa ("the Loita Group"), the parent company of pan-African investment banking corporation Loita Capital Partners International, pan-African financial ICT firm Fintech International, and Loita Transaction Services, the pan African switching and electronic funds solutions company.

 Chinyanta is reputedly one of Zambia's wealthiest men, with investments in Banking, IT, Insurance and Property.